 Second, and this is maybe not so obvious, the process of counting itself is illuminating.
 Reading strike report after strike report can help you develop a rough sense of what the norms are for conflicts, something which is hard to come by if you are not yourself involved in activism on the ground.
 At the very least, you develop a feel for the norms of reporting a conflict.
 Thus, for example, I have noticed that coverage of public bus strikes in Chinese state media tends to take the following form: ‘Today, many people waited for their buses for hours but none came.
 This reporter went to the bus station to investigate.
 Drivers were standing around.
 They had several important complaints.
 When asked about the issue, the transportation bureau said that they were putting together a team to investigate….’
 Then, when you read something that deviates from the expected story arc, it makes you take notice.
 You know that it is an outlier—and you wonder what has changed.

 If we are to begin counting, we must address the problems with the data available to us upfront.
 The most obvious problem is with totals.
 Everyone naturally wants to know how often, and in what numbers, workers are protesting in China.
 However, it is unlikely that any individual or institution actually has this information—not even the Chinese government.
 CLB has tried to be clear that their strike map likely only represents a small sample of the full ‘population’ of unrest occurring.
 Nonetheless, media outlets have repeatedly treated the CLB map as a more or less accurate measure of year-to-year changes in contention.
 This problem has sometimes extended to scholars.
-At one point in her in the Journal of Asian Studies, which was the focus of in a previous issue of Made in China, Ching Kwan Lee contrasts CLB figures with numbers she obtained from the Shenzhen City Labour Bureau and Ministry of Public Security in the 1990s and early 2000s, concluding that ‘the current period is actually witnessing a decline, not a rise, in strikes’.
+At one point in her thought-provoking 2016 article in the Journal of Asian Studies, which was the focus of a discussion in a previous issue of Made in China, Ching Kwan Lee contrasts CLB figures with numbers she obtained from the Shenzhen City Labour Bureau and Ministry of Public Security in the 1990s and early 2000s, concluding that ‘the current period is actually witnessing a decline, not a rise, in strikes’.
 But surely the government sources Lee cites, while themselves imperfect, convey a more complete picture than CLB.
 Although her broader point stands—there was a lot of protest before, too, and academics are overstating today’s conflict—the precise comparison made is thus inappropriate.

 Other problems relate to more subtle issues of bias.
 Although a surprising amount of information is reported from poorer and more remote parts of the country, more data will always be available for a place like Guangdong than Gansu.
 Guangdong, in particular, is home to a relatively open press (especially the Southern Media Group), scores of bloggers and social media gadflies, and foreign journalists—and it abuts Hong Kong.
 Whether the imbalance in reports from different places is wildly out of sync with the imbalance in actual instances of unrest is a question that is important but almost impossible to answer.
 There are also biases in terms of sources.
 Dissident media outlets are unsurprisingly better at documenting violence against workers by police or thugs, whereas state media makes sure to always describe the steps taken by officials to resolve a dispute.
 There may also be biases that manifest themselves over time, as censorship tightens and slackens, and news cycles come and go.
 Statistically, these issues can be dealt with by using only one source for all reports (so that the biases are predictable), by including fixed effects, by zeroing in on dynamics in a particular region, or by seeing what happens when all observations with more than a certain number of incidents are dropped (to ensure that the story is not just related to one of the hotspots).
 The main thing, though, is to be honest about the data’s limitations.